yyong-brs/learn-kubernetes/chapter10.md

 ![图10.9](.\images\Figure10.9.png)

-​									**Figure 10.9 You can run ChartMuseum as a private repository to easily share charts between teams.**
+​									<center>图 10.9 You can run ChartMuseum as a private repository to easily share charts between teams</center>

 In this exercise, you saw another way to install a Helm release with custom settings—using a local values file.
 That’s a good practice, because you can store the settings for different environments in different files, and you mitigate the risk that an update reverts back to a default value when a setting isn’t provided.
 My output is shown in figure 10.10.